Does Sleep Affect Fertility? The Surprising Link Between Sleep and Fertility

 “The reproductive system is linked to everything else in your body,” says Zaher Merhi, MD, reproductive endocrinologist, infertility specialist, and founder of Rejuvenating Fertility Center.
 “The whole body should be in very good shape in order to optimize fertility in men and women.”

 So don't forget about staying active, eating healthy, and trying to manage stress too.
-Then read on to learn more about the connection between sleep and fertility and what you can do to get better rest for optimal fertility.
+Then read on to learn more about the connection between sleep and fertility in women, sleep and male fertility, and what everyone can do to get better rest for optimal fertility.

 Does sleep affect fertility?